 Opera One vs Firefox, an in-depth feature, privacy, and performance comparison

 A short history lesson and introduction

-Opera browser first appeared in 1995, and in the beginning, it used Presto layout engine, however, the company made a switch to Chromium in 2013, and ever since Opera has been running on Chromium.
+Opera One browser first appeared in 1995, and in the beginning, it used the Presto layout engine.
+The company made a switch to Chromium in 2013, and ever since Opera One has been running on Chromium.

-Opera is now available on all desktop and mobile platforms and it’s constantly getting new features and users.
+The browser is now available on all desktop and mobile platforms, constantly getting new features and users.

 Firefox: Open-source powerhouse

-The first version of Firefox was released in 2002, and in the early days, the browser used to run on Gecko engine but in 2017, Mozilla switched to a new and improved Quantum engine.
+The first version of Firefox was released in 2002, and in the early days, the browser used to run on the Gecko engine.
+In 2017, Mozilla switched to a new and improved Quantum engine.